IANW-Projects/toolkitICL/README.md

 Depending on the architecture, the power consumption is determined by the system based on a heuristic algorithm and not measured directly.
 The necessary drivers and additional information are available at [Intel]( https://software.intel.com/en-us/articles/intel-power-gadget-20).

+The default path will be used to search for the necessary libraries (HDF5, Intel Power Gadget, AMD µProf, CUDA).
+It is also possible to place the libraries together with the executable in the same folder.

 ## Usage

 Examples on how to create the input HDF5 files are provided in the directory